sc-ventures/cloudbreak-documentation/docs/dev-local-dev.md

 ## Local Development

-The following documentation will help you set up your local development environment for [Cloudbreak application](#cloudbreak-application) and [Cloudbreak Deployer](#cloudbreak-deployer).
+The following documentation will help you set up your local development environment.

-### Cloudbreak Application

-The following steps will help you set up your local development environment for Cloudbreak application.

-#### Set up Local Development
+>>>>TO-DO: I'm not clear on why we divide this into two second-level sections http://hortonworks.github.io/cloudbreak-docs/release-1.16.4/development/, "Cloudbreak application" and "Cloudbreak deployer".
+Specifically, I don't understand why we would divide these steps in such a way.
+They seem to be continuous rather than related to Cb deployer or Cb application.
+Is this a mistake?

+>>>> This doc also contains "Local Development Setup" instructions https://github.com/hortonworks/cloudbreak/blob/master/docs/index.md.
+Which doc in more up-to-date?

 **Prerequisites**
 To use this development environment on Mac OS X, you need to have Docker and Boot2docker installed.

-**Steps**
+### Set up Cloudbreak

 1. The simplest way to prepare the working environment is to start the Cloudbreak application on your local machine using [Cloudbreak deployer](https://github.com/hortonworks/cloudbreak-deployer).

     >>>>TO-DO: What exactly do I need to do in the step above?
 Am I supposed to clone this repo?
 How do I "start" the Cloudbreak applicaton?